Combining Predictions of Auto Insurance Claims: General Methodology

 Whatever the determination of the policy premiums is, the insurance company needs to make profits and thus cares about the difference between the total cost and the predicted total cost.
-Below we consider two measurements of prediction accuracy that take the overall scale of the prediction into consideration.
+Below, we consider two measures of prediction accuracy that consider the overall scale of the prediction.